 - 1) Smart Order Router ("SOR"): clients sending orders via Instinet's SOR must specify either a limit or a market price together with certain other parameters.
 Any parameters not fully specified by the client will be at Instinet's discretion, and subject to best execution obligations. - 2) Conditional orders ("COM"): clients sending Indications of Interest ("IOI"s) or Request For Quotes ("RFQ"s) via COM must specify a strategy together with certain other parameters.
 If an execution opportunity is found, the COM may request the client to follow up with a firm order.
 IOIs and RFQs are not strictly subject to best execution obligations unless backed by a firm order; however, IEL will take reasonable steps to act in a client's best interest when managing IOIs or RFQs.
 Any firm orders sent may be subject to best execution obligations depending on the nature of the instructions sent. - 3) Execution Experts® ("Experts") orders: clients sending orders via Instinet's Experts algorithms may select from a range of strategies to address different trading objectives, each with multiple parameters and customisation options.
-Experts strategies fall into three broad categories: - i. benchmark strategies: orders with explicit benchmarks, such as VWAP or Target Close; - ii. participation strategies: orders targeting a percentage of market volume; and, - iii. liquidity-driven strategies: orders designed to maximise liquidity.
+Experts strategies fall into three broad categories: - i. benchmark strategies: orders with explicit benchmarks, such as VWAP or Target Close; ii. - iii. liquidity-driven strategies: orders designed to maximise liquidity.